wagtail/wagtail/docs/getting_started/tutorial.md

 ![Screenshot of Wagtail’s dashboard, with "Welcome to the mysite Wagtail CMS" heading, 1 page, 0 images, 0 documents.
 Underneath is a "Your most recent edits" section, with the Home page listed](../_static/images/tutorial/tutorial_2.png)

-## Extend the HomePage model
+## Creating Content, An Intro to the Wagtail Workflow
+In this section, we will begin with the default home page and make some changes.
+### Your First Wagtail Page

-Out of the box, the "home" app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.
+By default, the "home" app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.

 Edit `home/models.py` as follows, to add a `body` field to the model: